 Revolving debt such as credit cards, however, are a different story.
 Besides the fact that their high interest rates cost you money the longer you carry a balance, having too many high balances on them can make it look as though you’re financially overextended.

-The best thing you can do is keep your credit card balances as close to zero as possible.
-That doesn’t mean you can’t use your credit cards, but that the best way to use them from a credit building (and money saving) perspective is to refrain from using too much of your available credit and to pay the balances in full each month.
+One of the best things you can do is keep your credit card balances as close to zero as possible.
+That doesn’t mean you can’t use your credit cards, but that one of the best ways to use them from a credit building (and money saving) perspective is to refrain from using too much of your available credit and to pay the balances in full each month.